 - Spray cracks, corners, and entrances with dilute peppermint, eucalyptus or tea tree oil (undiluted will ruin your furnishings).
 Fill a 1-litre spray bottle with water and add 20 drops of peppermint oil.
 You can use undiluted peppermint oil on a cotton ball and stuff it into cracks or hiding places.

-If you can’t take them outside or deter them, there are other methods:
+If can’t take them outside or deter them, there are other methods, albeit rather harsh:

 - Scatter a fine layer of diatomaceous earth (powder made from naturally-formed fossils of a tiny water creature) around cracks, corners, windows, and basements.
 It’s safe for people and pets.
 Unpleasantly, when a spider crosses it, its exoskeleton gets cut up and it dries out and dies.